Tom Dougherty, CEO – Stealing Share

 The typical airline seating today sports 30 inches of leg room.
 Sprint shrinks it to 28 inches while American Airlines’ new planes drop to 29 inches.
 That’s not all.
 Some of the long-haul jets increase the number of seats in the middle to four wide, meaning two middle seats.

-It’s all for the sakes of profits.
+It’s all for the sake of profits.
 More passengers means more money for the airlines, so they’re gonna fit as many as they can into the tightest possible spot.

 “You think it’s already bad out there with physical and verbal fights happening every day?
 It’s gonna be Wyatt Earp and the OK Corral now.”